 I can still remember my last full day as a police officer.
 Granted, I still get to consult on high profile cases, but I can still remember the last time I was paid for a day’s service as a regular sworn police officer in our law enforcement agency.
 When I return to act as the investigating officer (IO) for cases now, it will be as as a special consultant to assist the police department and district attorney.

 I had the great fortune of being able to work my last day with my son, Jimmy.
 My department hired him in 2011, nearly 50 years to the month after my father was hired in 1961.
 Jimmy continues a legacy of three Jim Wallace’s, all of whom have contributed to our agency as police officers.
-Yesterday, I got back in uniform (as a detective, I typically where a suit) and I worked one last shift with my son in a patrol car.
+On my last day, I got back in uniform (as a detective, I typically where a suit) and I worked one last shift with my son in a patrol car.
 What a day.
 It was the last time I got the chance to view the streets of our city from the inside of a patrol car.
 I was blessed to have Jimmy at my side (and in charge).
 It had been so many years since I drove a unit through the city that I didn’t even try to do much more than enjoy the day and assist Jimmy in whatever small way I could.

 We got detailed to a call where a drug addict was trying to jump out of a second floor window in a hotel, to a call of a suspicious object that had to be dismantled by the bomb squad, and we made several vehicle stops.
 We ate together, talked together and sat together.
 I will never forget that day.

 But it was much more emotional than I anticipated.
 It was difficult for me.
 I didn’t realize how much this job means to me until I realized I was performing every duty for the very last time.
 The last time I would put on or take off a uniform.
 The last time I would enter or exit a police unit.
 These things were surprisingly tough.
 I cleaned out my locker and gave a few items to Jimmy; passing on a few small tools and pieces of uniform that he could use going forward.